 The Commission’s roadmap lays out three principles to the lifting of measures: 1) a science-based approach, 2) Coordination between Member States and 3) respect and solidarity between Member States.
 Member States should notify each other and the Commission before taking measures and adapt accordingly.
 The Commission issued specific recommendations to Member States on how to lift containment measures.
-Among them are:

 Member States are not obliged to follow the roadmap but have agreed on the necessity to coordinate and are expected to follow the recommendations.
 The full roadmap can be found here.
 For an overview of current restriction measures at national level, please click here.

 Presentation of €750 billion EU recovery plan (27 May 2020)

 The Commission unveiled the long-awaited EU recovery plan called Next Generation EU with an unprecedented €750 billion recovery fund.
 Tourism and recreation are mentioned as the sectors most affected in terms of turnover decrease, loss of value added and companies at risk of default.